lucaslalima-2/card-cropper/README.md

 7. Crop predictions
 * This looks at the latest prediction folder and crops the images for posting.
 * Command: `make crop`

+# Metrics to look at when training your model
+* Loss (especially box_loss, cls_loss, dfl_loss).
+These measure how far off your predictions are from the ground truth.
+* Smaller is better — ideally decreasing over time

+* `mAP@0.5` and `mAP@0.5:0.95`
+* These measure how well your model is detecting objects.
+Larger is better — ideallym increasing over time.
+* `mAP@0.5`: easier threshold (IoU ≥ 0.5)
+* `mAP@0.5:0.95`: stricter, averaged across thresholds